 Inventory cards can only enter play as "attached" to the specific card type listed on that Inventory Card.
 They can not be in-play without something to attach to.
 However, you can choose to attach them to any in-play card that fits the requirements, at any location.
 Executable cards enter play only in your Executable Zone.
-When you play an Executable Card, make sure you arrange them in your Executable Zone in the order you play them, right-to-left.
-(This is very important for when Executable Cards are triggered, as they resolve right-to-left.)
+When you play an Executable Card, make sure you arrange them in your Executable Zone in the order you play them, left-to-right.
+(This is very important for when Executable Cards are triggered, as they resolve left-to-right.)
 You can not re-arrange or move Executable Cards once they are played.